Websites

 1

-Websites are an important way for people with intellectual disabilities to find information and communicate.
+Websites are essential for people with intellectual disabilities to find information and communicate.

-But many websites have small text, complicated language, and not enough pictures.
-This makes them hard for people with intellectual disabilities to use.
+However, many websites are hard for people with intellectual disabilities to use.

-It is important that your organisation makes its website accessible and easy to use.
-This means more people will be able to take part in your organisation's activities.
+It is important that your organisation makes its website easy to understand and easy to use so more people will be able to take part in your organisation's activities.

 2